A father 'gone too soon': Tyre Nichols funeral held in Memphis

 Mourners are gathered to remember a "son, father, brother, friend, human being gone too soon, denied his rights to life, liberty and the pursuit of happiness", Dr Turner said.

-The families of George Floyd and Breonna Taylor, both of whom died as a result of police violence, are also attending the funeral, where civil rights leader Reverend Al Sharpton will give a eulogy.
+She called Nichols' death "an act of violence at the hands and the feet of people who have been charged with keeping them safe", and called on Congress to pass the George Floyd Justice in Policing Act.

-Ben Crump, the high-profile attorney representing Mr Nichols' family, is also expected to deliver a "call to action" at the ceremony.
+"Let our memory of Tyre shine a light on the path toward peace and justice," she added.

-The funeral is expected to focus on celebrating Mr Nichols' live instead of the horrifying footage of his encounter with police.
+The families of George Floyd and Breonna Taylor, both of whom died as a result of police violence, are also attending the funeral, where civil rights leader Reverend Al Sharpton is giving a eulogy.

 Mr Nichols grew up in Sacramento, California before moving to Memphis in 2020 during the Covid-19 pandemic to be closer to his mother.
-He was father to a four-year-old son, and worked at FedEx with his own stepfather, Rodney Wells.
+He was father to a four-year-old boy, and worked at FedEx with his own stepfather, Rodney Wells.

-The youngest of four children, Mr Nichols is described by family members as a loving son who enjoyed skateboarding and photography.
+The youngest of four children, Mr Nichols is described by family members as a loving son who enjoyed photography.

 "Nobody's perfect, but he was damn near," his mother, RowVaughn Wells, said of her son.